 As I walk on the rail tracks on my last day in Poland, my entire body aches.
 Shoulders slumped, back bent like a question mark, hands twisted so tightly they start to resemble twigs, I trudge through the cold, sharp air, eyes locked on the ground, waiting for the end.

 I think about the bus that awaits me, and the cup of hot tea from the canteen just down the road.
-I think about mom and dad, Greg’s arms running along my back, untying all these knots.
+I think about my mom and dad, about gentle hands running along my back, untying all these knots.
 I think about love.

 And then I raise my eyes and look around - and I realize that for over a million of my brethren, there was no escaping this walk.
 The end that followed this place meant only one thing: death.